 CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES addressed on page 1.
 Safety notes such as "Don't taste things," "Smell things like a Chemist," and "Protect your eyes" are given.
 Additional safety notes are located within the lessons.
 Safety warnings are additionally called out within specific lessons.
 For example, in the Hands-On section of Lesson 1.3 of the Properties of Materials Unit, a safety note is immediately visible warning not to open or allow students to open glue samples because of the fumes.
 They remind teachers to demonstrate to students how to smell the two glues that they are working with as a scientist would.
 Furthermore, safety equipment such as goggles are included with the materials and teachers are instructed as to their use.
 For example, in the Changing Landforms unit, Lesson 2.2, Overview, Materials & Preparation, teachers are instructed to supply each group with enough safety goggles for each person.
 This lesson involves students spraying chalk blocks with water in order to simulate cliffs eroding.
 Teachers are also instructed in this lesson to establish some guidelines such as students should wear safety goggles during the investigation and only point the spray bottles at the chalk blocks.
 7c) The total amount of content is viable for a school year.
 Yes The total amount of content is viable for a school year.
 The instructional materials contain 3 units.
 There are 22 lessons in each unit which are approximately 45 minutes in length.
 The materials provide suggested time allotments for each stage of each lesson to assist teachers with planning and time management, making the content viable for a school year.
-Additional Criterion 8.
-ASSESSMENT: Materials offer assessment opportunities that genuinely measure progress and elicit direct, observable evidence of the degree REQUIRED 8a) Multiple types of formative and summative assessments (performance-based tasks, questions, research, investigations, and projects) are embedded into content materials and assess the learning targets.
-Yes Multiple types of formative and summative assessments are embedded into content materials and assess the learning targets.
-Formative assessments, such as pre-unit assessments, on the fly assessments, self-assessments, and critical juncture writing
+Additional Criterion REQUIRED Yes Multiple types of formative and summative 8.
+ASSESSMENT: 8a) Multiple types of formative and summative assessments are embedded into content materials and assess the learning targets.
+Materials offer assessment assessments (performance-based tasks, questions, opportunities that genuinely into content materials and assess the learning targets Formative assessments, such as pre-unit observable evidence of the degree and content materials and assess the learning talgets. assessments, and critical juncture writing assessments are included in each unit.
+End of Unit